ooyarce/ooyarce/README.md

 ---

 I design and build production backend systems.
-At [**BuildaLab**](https://buildalab.io), I architected and implemented the entire SaaS platform solo — API layer, database design, async job processing, auth, cloud infrastructure, and the frontend that ties it together.
-The platform is live and serves real users in the construction industry.
+At [**BuildaLab**](https://buildalab.io), I lead a small engineering team and architected the SaaS platform from the ground up — API layer, database design, async job processing, auth, cloud infrastructure, and the frontend that ties it together.

+**BuildaLab** is a prediction and optimization platform for construction projects.
+Real estate developers upload building models, and the system runs hundreds of structural simulations to predict costs, assess feasibility, and generate optimized design alternatives — all compliant with local building codes.
+Two core tools: **Smart Assist** for early-stage cost and feasibility analysis, and an **Optimizer** that finds the most cost-efficient structural configurations across walls, slabs, materials, and thicknesses.
+The platform serves high-rise residential and commercial projects across Chile's construction industry.

 Based in Chile · EU Citizen · Open to roles in **Europe** and the **US**.

-## What I've Built in Production
+## What We Ship in Production

-> Single-handedly designed, built, and maintain a full SaaS platform handling real workloads.

 ### Backend & API Design
 - REST API with **NestJS** + **Fastify**, modular architecture with guards, interceptors, and validation pipes